Part of the upcoming Secrets of St James's Tour.

 After moving to New York, Ono met her first husband Toshi Ichiyanagi, a Japanese composer.
 Both were very involved in the local avant-garde music scene.
 They eloped in 1956 after her wealthy parents disapproved of their marriage.
 Returning home to Japan in 1961.

 Ono left for London, the hippest city in the world.
-Taking part in Gustav Metzger's Destruction in Art in September 1966 at the original Africa Centre on 38 King Street, Covent Garden.
+Taking part in Gustav Metzger's Destruction in Art in September 1966 at the original Africa Centre in Covent Garden.
 A diverse group of "counter-cultural artists and social commentators" speaking on the theme of destruction.

 In November, she would be preparing her own exhibition Unfinished Paintings and Objects in the basement of 6 Mason's Yard.
 Which many refer to, as the start the end of the Beatles.